Defold API

 published to keep up with the latest changes to Defold.

-Is a tool for generating types based on the Defold API, with more accurate types and better coverage
+💥 Defold Annotations for Typescript Is an alternative third-party tool for generating types based on the Defold API and Lua features.

 Working with Messages